TheSethRose/X-Pilot/docs/tweepy-v2-streaming-guide.md

 ## Stream Rules Syntax

-Twitter API v2 streams use a powerful rule syntax for filtering tweets.
+Twitter API v2 streams use a powerful rule syntax for filtering posts.
 Here are some examples:

 ### Basic Operators